absent-cc/abSENT/README.md

 ![abSENT Github Banner](https://github.com/absent-cc/branding/blob/main/assets/banner.svg)
 # 👋 Say Goodbye To Schoology Lists!

 Welcome to abSENT!
-We're a Mobile App + API Backend that notifies Newton students when their teachers are absent.
+We're a mobile app that notifies Newton Public Schools students when their teachers are absent.

-Long gone are the mornings of scrolling through schoology, praying that your teacher is absent, only to miss their name in a sea of absent teachers.
+Long gone are the mornings of scrolling through Schoology, praying that your teacher is absent, only to miss their name in a sea of absent teachers.
 Long gone are the times when you walk into your class, only to realize that your teacher is absent.

 With abSENT, these days are, well...*absent*.